Jan 14, 2023

-I don't know it's hard to pick a favorite baby but that one is just so useful as like a hero for your category pages and whatnot.
+I don't know if it's hard to pick a favorite baby but that one is just so useful as a hero for your category pages and whatnot.

-got that and especially the the accordion, the accordion is really good.
+got that and especially the accordion, the accordion is really good.

-Because you can you can put that on really every page, I'm gonna do another video about how you know just using the accordion is a great a great tool for SEO.
+Because you can put that on really every page, I'm gonna do another video about how you know just using the accordion is a great tool for SEO.